Denilson (footballer, born 2001): Club career

+Early career

 Born in Nazaré do Piauí, Piauí, Denilson joined Flamengo's youth setup in 2018, from Itapirense.
 He left the club in the end of 2019, and subsequently joined Atlético Mineiro.

+Bangu

 In June 2021, Denilson moved to Bangu in the Série D. He made his senior debut on 5 June by starting in a 2–1 home loss against Santo André, and scored his first goal on 31 July in a 1–1 draw at Portuguesa.